matter-labs/era-compiler-solidity/README.md

 ## Usage

-Check `./target/*/zksolc --help` for the compiler usage.
+Check `./target/*/zksolc --help` for compiler usage.

 The `solc` compiler must be available in `$PATH`, or its path must be passed explicitly with the `--solc` option.